fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 So, first of all, you need to install Python on your system.
 The latest version available at the time of writing this doc is 3.8.1 (available [here](https://www.python.org/downloads/)).

-Check if pip tool is accessible through terminal/cmd/PowerShell.
-If you are using Anaconda package manager then simply install the desired package.
+Check if the pip tool is accessible through terminal/cmd/PowerShell.
+If you are using Anaconda package manager, then simply install the desired package.

 ```bash
 conda install kivy -c conda-forge